 Best Features of the Kayo Sports app

 What’s great about Kayo is how it not only features some of the major sporting events in the world, but it delivers it in such a way that’s interactive and innovative to sports fanatics looking to experience their favourite events in the best way possible.
 Some of Kayo’s game-changing features include Key Moments, which gives you the best highlights of each match/game, No Spoilers, which allows you to see the scores only when you’re ready, and SplitView, which lets you stream up to 4 games at once in real time.
 There’s also the new Kayo Minis, which gives you a condensed version of the whole game from start to finish, making you feel as though you’ve actually watched the entirety of it but without taking up too much of your time.

-July is a big month for sports with several major events reaching its final and championship stages.
-Of course, there’s also the kick off of the 2019 Wimbledon Tournament, which is the third grand slam in the world tennis circuit.
+September is a big month for sports with several major events reaching its final and championship stages.
+Of course, there’s also the kick off of the 2019 Rugby World Cup, plus continuing games from FIBA Basketball World Cup.
 So without further ado, here are the top sporting events that you can catch both live and on demand all month long on Kayo.

 Get Kayo Sports FREE Trial

 Stream over 50 sports, Live & On Demand including cricket, Formula 1, NRL, AFL, and the Rugby World Cup 2019™.
 Get your 14 day FREE trial with no lock in contracts!

 Telstra customers: Get up to 3 months FREE Kayo for Telstra Plus Rewards members.

 2. 2019 FIBA Basketball World Cup